theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 He found two types of rays---alpha and beta---that this radiation split into.
 The alpha rays deflected towards the negative, while the beta towards the positive, leading Rutherford to conclude that the alpha rays were positively charged, while the beta rays were negatively charged.
 He also noticed that beta rays were similar in nature to the cathode rays.

 Later, it was found that the beta rays were indeed like cathode rays, because they were also high energy electrons.
 Alpha rays were later found to be positively charged Helium.
-This meant that the alpha particles were massive compared to the beta particles, and were also much bigger.
+This was consistent with that the alpha particles were massive compared to the beta particles, and were also much bigger.

-Rutherford set up an apparatus and bombarded a thin gold foil with alpha particles.
+Rutherford set up his apparatus and bombarded a thin gold foil with alpha particles.
 He expected the alpha particles to pass straight through to hit the photographic plate placed at the other end.
 This was because, based on Thomson's model, the gold foil should mostly have positively charged massive atoms with electrons scattered in them.
-Since there was no positive charge concentrated anywhere specifically across the foil, the beam should pass straight through.
+Since there was no positive charge concentrated anywhere specifically across the foil, the beam should pass straight through, albeit perhaps a little slower.

 But when his ... protégés ...
-Hans Geiger (the one whom the Geiger Counter is named after) and Ernest Marsden performed the experiment they found that some alpha particles ricocheted, and way too many rays deflected more than 2°, which made Rutherford conclude that the atom was not like a raisin pudding.
+Hans Geiger (him whom the Geiger Counter is named after) and Ernest Marsden performed the experiment they found that some alpha particles ricocheted, and way too many rays deflected more than 2°, which made Rutherford conclude that the atom was not like a raisin pudding.

 He concluded that since most particles passed right through the foil, the atom must be mostly empty.
 But at the same time, there must be something heavy in the atom which is making the alpha particles ricochet.
 This meant that there were some very dense places within an atom.
 Dense enough to deflect massive alpha particles.
 (An electron will not cut it.)

 Rutherford came up with his model of atom, in which he said the nucleus contained all the positive charges (protons---though they were not called that yet), packed in a small space, while the negative charges (electrons) made up the rest of the atom.
 Kind of still like the Thomson model---scattered across the atom.

-### Neils Bohr and Werner Heisenberg
+### Niels Bohr and Werner Heisenberg

 Rutherford's model answered some questions that were left unanswered by the Thomson model.
 But there were still questions around the atom.
 Like how come the electrons (which are the negatively charged particles) do not get attracted to the proton-filled positive nucleus and, well, the atom did not implode?